 Acknowledge.
 Advocate.
 Act.

 I remain confounded by the damaging and unproductive politicization of the COVID-19 health crisis that has struck many countries across the world, including my own.
-But I take comfort in the fact that many businesses, including yours, were early to act during the emergence of the crisis by implementing social distancing, work from home flexibility, and other socially conscious employee policies even before they were mandated by local governments.
+But I take comfort in the fact that many businesses, including yours, were early to act during the adversity by implementing social distancing, work from home flexibility, and other socially conscious employee policies even before they were mandated by local governments.

 It demonstrated that businesses can exhibit logic, reason, creativity, and compassion while still doing your best to move your economic plans forward.
 Put another way: business can lead when some governments do not yet have the will.

 No doubt you have heard of another social crisis occurring in the US.
 This one even more chilling because of its purely societal roots.
 Recent killings of innocent black Americans by law enforcement have once again exposed the systemic racism that persists in my country.